NLeSC/guide/best_practices.md

 This allows you to retrace your steps when debugging, keep your repository clean, easily collaborate with others asynchronously and more.
 More info: [The Turing Way chapter on Version Control](https://book.the-turing-way.org/reproducible-research/vcs), [RSQkit chapter on Version Control](http://everse.software/RSQKit/using_version_control).

-**At the Netherlands eScience Center:** we always use version control and we preferably use GitHub as our online repository and collaboration platform (see the [Project Management Protocol on our intranet](https://nlesc.sharepoint.com/sites/home/SitePages/Project-procedures.aspx) (only accessible to Netherlands eScience Center employees)).
+**At the Netherlands eScience Center:** we always use version control and we preferably use GitHub as our online repository and collaboration platform (see the [Project Management Protocol of the Netherlands eScience Center](https://doi.org/10.5281/zenodo.17117777).

 ## Testing